-On Director Tom McGrimman!
-Mr. Tom McCrummen, Jr.is a native Austinite and was born February 1 1934.
+Mr. Tom McCrummen, Jr.is a mative Austinite and was born Pebruary 1 1934.
 He attended the Austin blic Schools and graduated from Austin High School in 1951.
 In 1949, he started working time at the American Bank.
 The Exchange and Collection window was the department he began in banking career that he was to pursue later in life.
-In 1951, he enrolled in the University of the South at Swanes, Tennessee where he acquired eighty four hours of credit in the foursemesters he attended Swance.
+In 1951, he enrolled in the University of the South at Swenes, Tennessee where he acquired eighty four hours of credit in the Four semesters he attended Swames.
 During this time he was president of his fraternity, Deits Tan Delta.
-This is a small liberal arts Spiscopal Church College located in the deep south with much tradition, dating back prior to the Civil War.
+This is a small liberal arts Episcopal Church College located is the deep south with much tradition, dating back prior to the Civil War.
 During the summer months he worked full time at the American National Bank in various capacities.
-In 1953, he enrolled in the business administration school at the University of Texas.
-In addition to attending the University, he worked full time at the American Bank in order to familiarize himself with banking proc He graduated from the University of Texas in 1955 receiving his B.B.A. in banking and finance.
+In 1953, he enrelled in the business administration school at the University of Texas.
+In addition to attending the University. he worked full time at the American Bank in order to familiarize himself with banking procedur He graduated from the University of Texas in 1955 receiving his B.B.A. in banking and finance.
 Full time was now devoted to his banking profession and civic affairs.
-In 1960, he greduated from the Southwest Graduate School of Banking at Southern Methodiat University, In 1957, he was elected as an Assistant Cashler serving as an assistant to the Brusident of th bank.
+In 1960, he graduated from the Southwest Graduate School of Banking at Southern Methodist University, In 1957, he was elected as an Assistant Cashier serving as an assistant to the brusident of th bank.
 From 1953 to 1961 he served in the 90th Division of the United States Army Reserves serving in the finance section.
-In 1959, the need for a bank in the Northwest part of town w apparent.
-Application and the necessary ground work for the formation of a state bank was inauguarated by Mr. McCrummen.
+In 1959, the need for a bank in the Northwest part of town we apparent.
+Application and the necessary ground work for the formation of a state bank was inaugustated by Mr. McCrummen.
 The North Austin State Bank opened its doors for business in August of 1959.
-Mr. McCrummen has served as one of its able Directors and was Secretary to th Board.
-In 1960, he was promoted to Assistant Vice President at the American National Bank and in 1962 to Cashier of the bank.
-In January of 1965, he was promoted to Vice President and Cashier, where he was in charge of the Business Development activities of the bank, he well as a Commercial Loan Officer.
-Mr. McCrummen was elected President of our bank in January of 1970 He served for five years in that position before being named Vice Chairman of the Roard in May of 1975.
+Mr. McCrummen has served as one of its able Directors and was Secretary to the Board.
+In 1960, he was promoted to Auststant Vice President at the American National Bank and in 1962 to Cashier of the bank.
+In January of 1965, he was promoted to Vice President and Cashier, where he was in charge of the Business Development activities of the bank, as well as a Commercial Loan Officer.
+Mr. McCrummen was elected President of our bank in January of 1970 He served for five years in that position before being named Vice Chairman of the Board in May af 1975.